soedinglab/BaMMmotif2/README.md

           two positions to the right of initial BaMMs.
 Invoking with --extend 2 adds two positions to both sides of initial BaMMs.
 By default, BaMMs are not being extended.

+      -q <FLOAT>
+          Prior probability for a positive sequence to contain a motif.
+The default is 0.9.

+      -s, --sOrder <INTERGER>
+          The order of k-mer for sampling pseudo/negative set.
+The default is 2.

   Options for the (homogeneous) background BaMM